twbs/bootstrap/docs/4.0/components/forms.md

 #### Horizontal form

 Create horizontal forms with the grid by adding the `.row` class to form groups and using the `.col-*-*` classes to specify the width of your labels and controls.
 Be sure to add `.col-form-label` to your `<label>`s as well so they're vertically centered with their associated form controls.
-For `<legend>` elements, you can also use `.col-form-label` to make them appear similar to regular `<label>` elements.

 At times, you maybe need to use margin or padding utilities to create that perfect alignment you need.
 For example, we've removed the `padding-top` on our stacked radio inputs label to better align the text baseline.